jurmy24/utter/README.md

 ## Commit message convention
 When writing commit messages for this project, please try to write your commit messages in the following manner:

-_Keyword: write the message in the imperative sense without capitals and no full stop at the end_
+_Keyword(scope if needed): write the message in the imperative sense without capitals and no full stop at the end_

 ### Possible keywords